Safety Tips

 Safe Sleep

-The safest place for an infant or child to sleep is in a fully functional, properly assembled, JPMA Certified crib, bassinet, cradle, play yard, bedside sleeper or toddler bed.
+The safest place for a baby to sleep is in a fully functional, properly assembled, JPMA Certified crib, bassinet, cradle, play yard, or bedside sleeper.
+When your child is ready for a toddler bed, the AAP recommends waiting until they are at least 15 months old before making the transition.
 Creating a safe sleep environment for baby is the best thing you can do to ensure the first years are happy and healthy.
 Each year, hundreds of deaths occur when children are placed in a sleep environment that is not specifically designed for children.

 With some careful planning, naptime and nighttime can be a pleasant experience for both you and your baby.
 Make every sleep a safe sleep!